Clicking Cabinet Hinges

 Broken Hinges Clicking

-The Blum companies representatives in your area will gladly exchange the broken hinges for new ones but, you will have to make the exchange on the cabinet door or hire a cabinetry professional to do the work for you.
-The guarantee does not include the labor to install the new hinges.
+The Blum representatives in your area will gladly exchange the broken hinges for new ones, but you will have to make the exchange on the cabinet door or hire a cabinetry professional to do the work for you.
+The guarantee does not include the labor to replace kitchen cabinet hinges.

 Out of Adjustment Cabinet Door Clicks